NEVARLeVrai/Python-Discord-Bot-OLD/README.md

 - The bot deletes command messages after execution
 - Leveling can be enabled/disabled by admins
 - Automatic link conversion for TikTok, Instagram, X (Twitter), and Reddit
+- Automatic grammar and spelling correction with 40+ supported languages
 - Soundboard, YouTube, and TTS share a single voice connection
 - All paths and configurations are centralized in `main.py` (`client.paths` and `client.config`)
 - Automatic features are separated into `cogs_auto_commands/` for better organization
 - Error handling is centralized in `ErrorHandler.py`
 - Banned words trigger automatic warnings via DM
 - Protected roles are automatically managed during sanctions
 - **Warns and banned words are server-specific** – Each server has independent moderation data
+- **Grammar corrector settings are server-specific** – Each server can configure languages independently

 ---